-Father’s Name on Birth Certificate | What You Should Know
+Father’s Name on Birth Certificate in Arizona

 Father’s Name on Birth Certificate: What you need to know.
 When the need arises to establish paternity for your child who is under 18 years of age, you can do so fairly easily as long as both parents are in agreement regarding the identity of the biological father.
 Most parents choose to complete the paperwork establishing paternity in the hospital when the child is born, but the required documentation may be submitted at a later time if it becomes necessary to make changes or additions to the birth records.

 Father’s Name on Birth Certificate | How to Do It

 By submitting the appropriate documentation establishing paternity, both parents agree that the father listed is the natural (or biological) father.
 In addition to establishing paternity, the necessary documentation can also change the child’s last name to the father’s last name or change any part of the child’s name (as long as the necessary paperwork is completed within the first 3 months after birth).